Callaway Nuclear Generating Station

 The plant produces 1,279 electrical megawatts (MWe) of net power.
-It has run continuously for over 500 days between refuelings, one of 26 U.S. reactors to do so.
+As of 2019, Callaway has completed five "breaker-to-breaker" runs — operating from one refueling to the next without ever being out of service.
+It is one of only 26 U.S. reactors to achieve such a feat according to Ameren.

 History

-In 2001, Callaway set a plant record by producing 101.1 percent of its rated electrical output, ranking it among the world's top reactors, according to the Energy Information Administration.

 On November 19, 2005, its workers finished replacing all four steam generators in 63 days, 13 hours, a world record for a four-loop plant.

-In 2008, Callaway produced about 19 percent of Ameren Missouri's power.

 In 2014, the Nuclear Regulatory Commission tests found contaminated ground water near the site.

-The plant experienced three unplanned shutdowns during the last three quarters of 2020.
+The plant experienced three unplanned shutdowns in 2020.
 On December 24, 2020, an electric fault on the non-safety main generator caused an extensive outage requiring the replacement of significant components.
 The components were replaced, inspected, and tested during subsequent months.
 According to NRC inspection reports, on August 2, 2021, the reactor was restarted.
 Two days later on August 4, 2021, the main turbine generator was synchronized with the electrical grid and on August 8, the plant reached rated thermal power.

+According to Ameren, Callaway accounted for 23% of the utility's generation mix in 2022.

 Proposed Unit 2 and cancellation

 On July 28, 2008, Ameren Missouri applied to the U.S. Nuclear Regulatory Commission (NRC) for a Combined Construction and Operating License (COL) to build a 1,600-MW Areva Evolutionary Power Reactor.
-"Given projections for a nearly 30 percent increase in demand for power in Missouri in the next two decades, we believe we will need to build a large generating plant to be on line in the 2018–2020 timeframe," wrote Thomas R. Voss, the company's president and chief executive officer.
+Ameren sought to construct this second reactor in order to meet their projected increase in demand for electricity over the next decade.

 In April 2009, the proposal was cancelled.
 One stumbling block was a law that forbids utilities to charge customers for the interest accrued on a construction loan before a new plant produces electricity.
 The new nuclear reactor would have cost at least $6 billion.

 In April 2012, Ameren Missouri and Westinghouse Electric Company announced their intent to seek federal funding for a new generation of nuclear reactors to be installed at the Callaway site.
 The U.S. Department of Energy could provide up to $452 million in research and development funds to Westinghouse.
 The new reactors would be smaller and, the companies claimed, safer in design than any currently operating.
-Ameren Missouri would apply to license up five of the 225-megawatt reactors at the Callaway site, more than doubling its current electrical output.
+Ameren Missouri was to apply to license up five of the 225-megawatt reactors at the Callaway site, more than doubling its current electrical output.

 In August 2015, a month after Ameren had announced plans to build solar energy plants in Missouri, all plans to expand nuclear-powered electricity generation at the site were scrapped.